Matt Jackson (Jeopardy! contestant)

-Matthew Barnett Jackson (born June 24, 1992) is an American paralegal and former contestant on the syndicated game show Jeopardy! who is known for winning 13 consecutive games and earning $413,612, the ninth-highest games streak all-time as of April 22, 2022.
+Matthew Barnett Jackson (born 1992) is an American paralegal and former contestant on the syndicated game show Jeopardy! who won 13 consecutive games, earning $413,612.
+This is the 11th-highest game streak of all time as of June 4, 2023.
 His 13-episode streak ended with a loss on October 14, 2015.
-Jackson's total winnings place him tenth on the all-time money-winning list in regular (non-tournament) games as of November 27, 2022.
+Jackson's total winnings place him 10th on the all-time money-winning list in regular (non-tournament) games as of June 4, 2023.

 Early life and education

-Jackson grew up in Washington, D.C. and attended Georgetown Day School.
-He is the son of Amy Berman Jackson, a judge on the United States District Court for the District of Columbia, and lawyer Darryl Jackson.
-His mother is Jewish and his father is African-American and Christian.
+Jackson grew up in Washington, D.C., and attended Georgetown Day School.
+His mother, Amy Berman Jackson, is Jewish and his father is African-American and Christian.
 His middle name comes from his maternal grandfather, Barnett Berman, a physician at Johns Hopkins University whom Jackson cited as an early influence in becoming well-read.

 Jackson majored in philosophy at Yale University and graduated in 2014.

 Career

 At Yale, Jackson was a key player on the university's quiz bowl team, which won several national tournaments, including Academic Competition Federation nationals in 2011 and 2012 and the National Academic Quiz Tournaments Intercollegiate Championship Tournament 2013 (Division I); he served as president of the Partnership for Academic Competition Excellence (PACE), a nonprofit promoting the spread of quiz bowl, in 2014–15.

 Jackson works as a paralegal in D.C.